A Campaign for the Future of our Rich History

 The remainder will be invested into caring for the Museum’s collection, bolstering its exhibition and education programs, and operational support.

-As of August 2022, $9.68 million in gifts, pledges, and other funds have been raised and the goal is within reach.
+$9.8 million in gifts, pledges, and other funds have been secured and the goal is within reach.

 “The generosity and support of the many friends, Fellows, members and supporters has positioned the Museum to continue its success as we begin our second half century,” said Sandra L. and Monroe E. Trout Director and Chief Curator Timothy Riley.
 “America’s National Churchill Museum presents an unparalleled opportunity to study the past in a vibrant and visceral way.
 History is not only preserved here, it happened here—and continues to happen here.
 We are grateful to all of the individuals, corporations, and foundations that have invested in the future of this vibrant, thriving and remarkable place.”